mghermsen/ICU_rationing_simulation/README.md

 ### SOFA respiratory
-Ignore respiratory support, i.e. make no distinction between mechanical ventilation, NIPPV (CPAP/BiPAP), high-flow, or low-flow nasal cannula
+Treat all respiratory support equivalently, i.e. make no distinction between mechanical ventilation, NIPPV (CPAP/BiPAP), high-flow, or low-flow nasal cannula

-* P/F <=100 -> 4
+* P/F <=100 -> 4 (must be on respiratory support)
-* P/F 100-200 -> 3
+* P/F 100-200 -> 3 (must be on respiratory support)
 * P/F 200-300 ->  2
 * P/F 300-400 -> 1
 * P/F >400 -> 0

 If PaO2/FiO2 is not available *or is more than 4 hours old*, use the SaO2/FiO2:
-* SF<=150 -> 4
+* SF<=150 -> 4 (must be on respiratory support)
-* SF 150-235 -> 3
+* SF 150-235 -> 3 (must be on respiratory support)
 * SF 235-315 ->  2
 * SF 315-400 -> 1
 * SF >400 -> 0

 In other words, use the respiratory SOFA calculated from a blood gas for 4 hours after collection, then default back to SaO2/FiO2 ratio (unless a new blood gas has been drawn)

+#### Notes:
-To estimate the FiO2 for a patient on low-flow nasal cannula, use the following formula
+* To estimate the FiO2 for a patient on low-flow nasal cannula, use the following formula where LPM = liters per minute of low-flow oxygen

-Fi02 = 0.24 + 0.04*(LPM)
+      * Fi02 = 0.24 + 0.04*(LPM)

-where LPM = liters per minute of low-flow oxygen
+* Max SOFA score on low-flow nasal cannula is 2.

-Finally, for patients on room air, set FiO2 = 0.21.
+* for patients on room air, set FiO2 = 0.21.
 Patients on room air should almost always have a respiratory SOFA of 0.

 ### SOFA renal